 In 1997 Heather began her career as a manager for Royal Mail, at the sorting office in Northampton.

-Rita is very proud of all the achievements of her children and grandchildren.
+Rita was very proud of all the achievements of her children and grandchildren.

-Over the last few years both George and Rita have experienced various health problems.
+Over the last few years of their lives both George and Rita had experienced various health problems.
 Rita was diagnosed with Pernicious Anaemia after collapsing in the kitchen one morning.
 This resulted in her needing to have injections every couple of months to improve her blood.
 In addition, Rita was also diagnosed as having heart problems, so now take heart pills on a regular basis.
-Finally, as if that was not enough, she experienced eye problems and has now had an operation to treat cataracts.
+Finally, as if that was not enough, she experienced eye problems and had an operation to treat cataracts.
+Although this was successful other eye problems led to her sight gradually failing, a source of great frustration to her as it limited what she could do.

-For Georges part, he has been in hospital a number of times over the last few years, mainly for respiratory problems brought about by years of heavy smoking.
+For George’s part, he was in hospital a number of times over his last few years, mainly for respiratory problems brought about by years of heavy smoking.
 Remarkably, George managed to give up smoking after more than 50 years of smoking around 20 cigarettes a day.
 George also underwent a prostate operation in 1998.
-This was the first time he had an operation so he didnt do too badly really!
+This was the first time he had an operation so he didn’t do too badly really!

-Around this time, Georges last car, a B registered Rover Metro, failed its MOT and he decided not to replace it.
-This has meant that he does not leave the house very often.
-He does, however, seem content to stay in and watch TV, usually falling asleep while watching.
+Around this time, George’s last car, a ‘B’ registered Rover Metro, failed its MOT and he decided not to replace it.
+This has meant that he didn't go out so often.
+He did, however, seem content to stay in and watch TV, usually falling asleep while watching.

-Rita's life is now brightened up by, amongst other things, babysitting for Andrew.
+Rita's life was now brightened up by, amongst other things, babysitting Andrew for Dorothy & David.

-Rita enjoys visits from the rest of the family and visits to and from friends, such as, Beryl, Gwen and Eileen.
-You also look forward to visits from Georges brother, Albert who spends a fair amount of his time running errands for George or taking him out if he is feeling well enough.
+Rita enjoyed visits from the rest of the family and visits to and from friends, such as, Beryl, Gwen and Eileen.
+She also looked forward to visits from George’s brother, Albert who spent a fair amount of his time running errands for George or taking him out if he is feeling well enough.
 (Sadly Beryl died suddenly in March 2001)

-Rita attends Wimbourne Road Church and participate in their various events and meetings, such as, the weekly sewing class.
-In addition she help out at a day centre for the aged (older than herself that is)!
+Rita attended Wimbourne Road Church and participated in their various events and meetings, such as the weekly sewing class.
+In addition she helped out at a day centre for the aged (older than herself that is)!

-Rita attends periodic family events which take place usually around March; to celebrate Hayley and Emily and Andrews birthdays, September; to celebrate Marys birthday, and at New Year, at Roses house in Warrington where an annual New Years Eve party normally takes place.
+Rita attended periodic family events which took place usually around March; to celebrate Hayley and Emily and Andrew’s birthdays, September; to celebrate Mary’s birthday, and at New Year, at Rose’s house in Warrington where an annual New Year’s Eve party normally took place.

 At the end of 1998, Alan announced his engagement to Lizzy Meehan whom he met at Bangor university.
 Alan and Lizzy both obtained 2/1 degrees in History in 1999 and commenced their search for employment.